A Raised Vegetable Garden using WaterUps is key

 Choosing where to put your wicking bed

 Let there be light!
 Remember that Year 5 school lesson on photosynthesis?
 About plants doing a really cool magic trick by turning sunlight into food?
 Well keep that in mind when thinking about where to put your beds.
 I know that this is not necessarily easy when you are living in an inner city terrace, but think outside the box.
 Nature strips, front lawns, balconies, or even your neighbour’s garden (social distancing kept in mind!) may all be fair game.
 6-10 hours of sunlight is necessary for most crops so spend a day watching how the sun hits your space and think about how that will change during winter.
-If your south-facing courtyard shadowed by other buildings doesn’t see the sun, try somewhere else.
+If your south-facing courtyard shadowed by other buildings doesn’t see the sun, try somewhere else for your raised vegetable garden..
 Other considerations might be how a brick wall can provide extra warmth to plants, or a fence line might act as a great trellis for those snow peas, or that giant gumtree might not be a great companion plant to your kale.

 Where is your water coming from?
 The second key element to making things grow is to ensure that they have enough water.
 Make sure that you have a tap close by to water your plants.
 After market gardening in a NSW drought for the last three years, water saving and efficiency is something I care deeply about.
 There are a few different ways to get water to your plants.
-You can overhead water with a hose or sprinkler (easiest in the short term, but least water efficient), you could install drip lines (more finicky, but much more water efficient, could attach a timer), or you could use a wicking bed (most water efficient, most time efficient, most effective).
+You can use overhead water with a hose or sprinkler (easiest in the short term, but least water efficient), you could install drip lines (more finicky, but much more water efficient, could attach a timer), or you could use a wicking bed (most water efficient, most time efficient, most effective).

 Prepping your soil

 Oh soil, we owe you so much.
 Ever thought about the fact that our entire existence relies on the top 30cm of our soil?
 Plants require soil with a lot of organic matter, lots of minerals and nutrients, and drainage.
 Think about it, all the nutrients that go into creating a zucchini or corncob come from the soil it’s grown in.
 Get a good quality potting mix that has a lot of organic matter in it.
 In Melbourne I like to go to Bulleen Art and Garden and pick up a mix of soils, including their mushroom compost and pea straw mulch to top up my garden.
 Wherever you are, make sure that you find a good quality organic mix and add a diverse range of composts – check our Soil Considerations Guide for more information.
 If you are starting in the ground, dig up as much grass as you can, lay sheets of cardboard down, and build a no-dig garden bed by layering mushroom compost and pea straw mulch lasagna style.
 Here is great guide for doing an in ground wicking bed using WaterUps® cells.
-The easiest and quickest way to get growing, however, is to get one of our wicking bed kits or build an IBC wicking bed like Sophie Thompson has been doing on Kangaroo Island to aid bushfire recovery.
+The easiest and quickest way to grow a raised vegetable garden, however, is to get one of our wicking bed kits or build an IBC wicking bed like Sophie Thompson has been doing on Kangaroo Island to aid bushfire recovery.

 We are in crisis mode so we are focusing on crops that are quick and abundant.
 We are also planting seasonally (of course), so that means crops that thrive in cooler weather, and particularly ones that can be stored or preserved.
 I recommend you buy seedlings for most of the crops on this list as it will save you anywhere from 4- 8 weeks compared to growing from seed.